alexbelgium/hassio-addons/birdnet-go/README.md

 Webui can be found at <http://homeassistant:8080>.
 You'll need to create a new user at startup.

-Options can be configured through two ways :
+Options can be configured through three ways :

 - Addon options